sscruz/signal_extraction_tH_ttH/test/README.md

 combineCards.py  datacard_channel1.txt datacard_channel2.txt > datacard.txt
 ```

-* 2) The systematics entries of the combine .txt datacard can be manipulated (eg) with CombineHavester, examples of how to do it "test/"
+* 2) The systematics entries of the combine .txt datacard can be manipulated (eg) with CombineHavester, examples of how to do it are found on `manipulate_datacards.py`.
+This one is not directly usable right now, as we do not know yet how we want to manipulate cards or not.

 * 3) Standalone prefit/postfit plots can be made with the example bellow: